Benchmark Your Business Value

 Business appraisers typically use median (and sometimes average) selling price ratios for the industry to create a general ballpark for the company requesting a valuation.
 They then apply a weight to each estimated value to determine a final value.
 Depending on the situation, revenues or EBITDA may be more important than SDE so more weight may be applied to that value.

 One benefit of using a qualified business valuation specialist is their access to industry benchmark data.
 Business appraisers have access to databases that detail the financials of private businesses.
 These databases are often organized by industry.
 The appraiser can then compare selling price ratios of specific business types to other businesses in the same industry.
 In addition, to general industry data, the database can also narrow the search to specific business types in that industry.
 For example, construction contractors are a general industry with HVAC contractors being a segment within the industry.

-Valuing your business is useful for strategic planning, exit strategy planning, tax planning.
+Valuing your business is useful for strategic planning, exit strategy planning, and tax planning.
 In addition, if you are a business owner looking to buy or sell in the near future obtaining a business valuation can help you determine a reasonable transaction price.